-Next on, let us look at some of SEO practices that search engines hate.
+Next on, let us look at some of the SEO practices that search engines hate.

-In order to manipulate their overall ranking on search engines, some websites tend overuse certain keywords on a given web page.
+To manipulate their overall ranking on search engines, some websites tend to overuse certain keywords on a given web page.

 Search engines hate keyword stuffing and this can lead to a permanent ban.

-Over the years, search engines have updated their algorithm to penalise websites that duplicate content on web pages or by lifting what is already available on the internet.
-Besides, such content tend to be poor quality and bad for the reader.
+Over the years, search engines have updated their algorithm to penalize websites that duplicate content on web pages or by lifting what is already available on the internet.
+Besides, such content tends to be poor quality and bad for the reader.

 This is another practice used to influence search engine ranking.
 Website owners pay so that other sites can link back, a practice that is frowned upon by search engines.